aspiringsecurity/EMTTR/covalent-nft-dashboard/README.md

-# Nft Showcases
-A dapp where you can see all NFTs from wallet address in different networks.
+# Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address in different networks.

 ## Features
-- Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic), Avalanche, and Binance Smart Chain
+- Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon, and Binance Smart Chain
 - Users can view the contract of the NFT such as floor price, unique token ids sold today, gas quote rate day, and list of NFTs minted

 ## Technologies